Randal Grichuk Player Props: Rockies vs. Giants

 - The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- The Giants' 4.10 team ERA ranks 13th among all MLB pitching staffs.
+- The Giants have a 4.10 team ERA that ranks 14th across all league pitching staffs.

-- The Giants rank 14th in baseball in home runs given up (66 total, 1.1 per game).
+- Giants pitchers combine to allow 66 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Brebbia (2-0) gets the starting nod for the Giants in his fifth start of the season.
-He has a 3.80 ERA in 23 2/3 innings pitched, with 33 strikeouts.
+- Webb makes the start for the Giants, his 13th of the season.
+He is 4-6 with a 3.19 ERA and 82 strikeouts through 79 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Saturday -- the right-hander tossed one scoreless inning against the Baltimore Orioles without surrendering a hit.
+- His last appearance came on Saturday against the Baltimore Orioles, when the righty went seven innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.